How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Additional Experimental Details

 \section{Additional Experimental Details}

-All experiments were conducted using internal computational resources, which primarily consisted of NVIDIA RTX 3090 and RTX 4090 GPUs.

-\subsection{Model Architecture details}
+\subsection{Model Architecture Details}

-In this paper, we use the term \textbf{width scale} (\(s\)) to describe the parameterization level of a model.
+In this research, we use the term \textbf{width scale} (\(s\)) to describe the parameterization level of a model.
 The width scale adjusts the number of channels in each layer of the architecture relative to its base configuration.
 Specifically, for a given base number of channels \(c\), the scaled number of channels is defined as \(\lfloor c \times s \rfloor\).
-We experiment with width scales in the range \([0.01, 1]\), where \(s = 1\) corresponds to the original architecture.
+We experiment with width scales in the range \([0.02, 1]\), where \(s = 1\) corresponds to the original architecture.

-We evaluate three families of architectures: AllCNN \cite{allcnn}, ResNet-18, and ResNet-50.
+We evaluate three architecture forms: ResNet-18, ResNet-34, and a 3-layer fully-connected network.
 Following approaches used in prior work \cite{somepalli_can_nn_learn_twice,nakkiran2019deep}, we vary the parameterization level by adjusting the width scale.
 Below, we provide a detailed description of each architecture.

-\paragraph{AllCNN.} The AllCNN \cite{allcnn} architecture starts with three convolutional layers, each with \(96 \times s\) channels, where \(s\) is the width scale.
-This is followed by an optional dropout layer for regularization.
-Subsequently, three more convolutional layers with \(192 \times s\) channels are applied, followed by another dropout layer.
-Finally, two additional convolutional layers with \(192 \times s\) channels are used, followed by an average pooling layer and a fully connected linear layer for classification.
+Importantly, note that \cite{somepalli_can_nn_learn_twice,nakkiran2019deep} denoted the ResNet-18 width by a width parameter whose value should be 64 for forming the standard ResNet-18; in contrast, we use a width scale whose value should be 1 for forming the standard ResNet-18.

-\paragraph{ResNet-18 and ResNet-50} We create families of scaled ResNet-18 and ResNet-50 models by adjusting their width scale \(s\).
-Both architectures start with an initial convolutional layer, followed by residual stages with downsampling at the beginning of each stage.
-ResNet-18 has four stages of residual blocks, each with two BatchNorm-ReLU-convolution layers and skip connections, with channel widths \([64 \times s, 128 \times s, 256 \times s, 512 \times s]\).
+\paragraph{ResNet-18} We create a family of scaled ResNet-18 models by adjusting their width scale \(s\).
+The architecture starts with an initial convolutional layer, followed by residual stages with downsampling at the beginning of each stage.
+ResNet-18 has four stages of preactivation residual blocks, each with two BatchNorm-ReLU-convolution layers and skip connections, with channel widths \([64 \times s, 128 \times s, 256 \times s, 512 \times s]\).